Using the DB2 ODBC driver with unixODBC

 $ tar -xvf unixODBC-2.3.1.tar

 cd into the directory created by untarring the unixODBC source distribution.
-Type ./configure --help to display the possible configuration options for unixODBC.
-If you want to change any configuration option from its default value use configure to do this.
-For example, this configure line changes unixODBC’s installation directory from its default value, /usr/local, to the home directory of the user who is building unixODBC:
+Enter ./configure --help to display the possible configuration options for unixODBC.
+If you want to change any configuration option from its default value, use configure to do this.
+For example, this configure line changes unixODBC's installation directory from its default value, /usr/local, to the home directory of the user who is building unixODBC:

 $ ./configure --prefix=$HOME

-Note The configure line shown in the IBM documentation disables the building of unixODBC’s GUI components and sample ODBC drivers (--enable-gui=no --enable-drivers=no).
+Note The configure line shown in the IBM documentation turns off the building of unixODBC's GUI components and sample ODBC drivers (--enable-gui=no --enable-drivers=no).
 These options are no longer necessary.
 In unixODBC 2.3.0, the default for --enable-drivers was changed to no and the GUI components were moved into a new project.

 make